Care of newborn lambs

 more common with housed sheep than those raised on pasture.

-Pneumonia is treated with antibiotics: penicillin, tetracyclines,
+Tighly closed barns often lack adequate ventilaton.
+Pneumonia is usually treated with antibiotics: penicillin, tetracyclines,

 and others.
-Fluid therapy can hasten recovery
+Fluid therapy can hasten recovery.

 Unfortunately, vaccination of pregnant ewes with parainfluenza